vincentl/aquilo/README.md

 # Ingredients and Recipe Steps as Nodes with Properties

 A DAG is an abstract concept defined in terms of graph nodes and directed edges.
 Defining additional structure on a DAG brings the abstract definition into the domain of food recipes.
-Four node types, each having a list of required and optional properities, enable representing both recipes and hints for formating the recipe for visual display:
+Four node types, each having a list of required and optional properties, enable representing both recipes and hints for formatting the recipe for visual display:
 - Ingredient Nodes
 - Operation Nodes
-- Final Proudct Nodes
+- Final Product Nodes
 - Grouping Nodes

 The following subsections describe each node type and associated properties.
 A property is a key/value pair used to systematically encode important aspects of the node.
-For example, every node must have a **uuid** property key with a [RFC4122](https://datatracker.ietf.org/doc/html/rfc4122) Universally Unique IDentifier value and the node may have a **css** property key with a string value encoding a Cascading Style Sheet declarations for formating the node.
+For example, every node must have a **uuid** property key with a [RFC4122](https://datatracker.ietf.org/doc/html/rfc4122) Universally Unique IDentifier value and the node may have a **css** property key with a string value encoding a Cascading Style Sheet declarations for formatting the node.
 The uuid is only used to identify the node in a single recipe, so the same ingredient in two different recipes will have different uuid values.

 A node also has **ports** to indicate what flows in and out.
 An ingredient node will typically have a single **output** port.
 Operation nodes will have one or more initial **input** ports and usually one **output** port.
 For operations that require inputs during the operations, such as slowly streaming the ingredient in over time, will have a **during** port.
 The port name **uno** is used when a port list has a single entry.

 An edge is a link between an **output** port and an **input** or **during** port.
-Ports in an edge specficiation are named by `uuid.name` for the uuid of the **node** and the port **name** forming one side of the edge.
+Ports in an edge specification are named by `uuid.name` for the uuid of the **node** and the port **name** forming one side of the edge.

 In the following sections,
 - a **bold** property key indicates it is required